TL;DR

 The Human Element of Automation

-It sounds like a contradiction, but the goal of automation is to make your brand feel more human.
+It sounds contradictory, but the goal of automation is to make your brand feel more human.
 When a lead gets a fast, relevant response from a rep who already knows their pain points (thanks to enriched data and behavioral tracking), the experience feels personal.
 It feels like you are paying attention.

-Compare that to the alternative: A lead fills out a form, hears nothing for three days, and then gets a generic "Are you still interested?" email from a rep who has no idea which pages the lead visited.
-The second experience feels like a transaction.
+Compare that to the alternative: a lead fills out a form, hears nothing for three days, and then gets a generic "Are you still interested?" email from a rep who has no idea which pages the lead visited.
+The second experience feels transactional.
 The first feels like a partnership.

 Why RevOps is the Key

 The "Messy Middle" exists because marketing and sales are traditionally managed in silos.
-Marketing cares about "leads," and sales cares about "deals."
-RevOps is the glue that binds them together.
+Marketing cares about "leads," and sales cares about "deals." **Revenue Operations (RevOps) is** the strategic function that aligns sales, marketing, and service departments to manage the entire revenue process as a single, cohesive system.

 RevOps doesn't take sides.
 It looks at the entire revenue cycle as a single process.
 By taking ownership of the lead handoff process, RevOps ensures that the technology, the data, and the people are all moving in the same direction.
 It turns the handoff from a "toss over the wall" into a seamless relay race.